sajalhalder/CAFPR/README.md

 Sajal Halder, Kwan Hui Lim, Jeﬀrey Chan, and Xiuzhen Zhang.
 Capacity Aware Fair POI Recommendation.
 Submitted to Applied Soft Computing,  2023.

+# Implemtation Details
+In this CAFPR model implemenation, we have used existing recommendation model and our proposed capacity aware over demand and underdemand adjust policy.

+Required Packages:

+tensorflow: 2.4.1
+pandas: 1.2.0

+CAFPR model has been implemented in ATLSTM_CAFPR_mail.py file.

+Here we added only one dataset (California Advencture).
+If you are interested to know about more datasets email at sajal.csedu01@gmail.com